Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Evaluating Ranking Algorithms

-For Glicko, the ranking deviation $(\sigma)$ is a measure of consistency or variability in a player's performance over time and determines how flexible a player's rating can be.
-The volatility itself is updated as part of the rating calculation, making it dynamic and player-specific.
-However, the initial value and the formula used to adjust it are defined by the system and can be modified based on the specific application.
-If volatility is initially set too high, the system will interpret early game results as more variable or uncertain.
+\paragraph{Glicko: Rating deviation} For Glicko, the ranking deviation $(\sigma)$ is a measure of consistency or variability in a player's performance over time and determines how flexible a player's rating can be.
+If $\sigma$ is initially set too high, the system will interpret the early game results as more variable or uncertain.
 This leads to larger rating adjustments, making the player's rating fluctuate more.
-This can cause new or improving players to initially overreact to wins or losses, potentially skewing their rating and making it difficult to stabilize.
-In contrast, setting the volatility too low initially restricts the system from adjusting the rating freely.
+In contrast, setting $\sigma$ too low initially restricts the system from adjusting the rating freely.
 As a result, players, especially newcomers, may take much longer to reach a rating that accurately reflects their true skill level.
-This is particularly impactful in fast-changing or skill-evolving games, where a low initial volatility setting could lead to underestimation of skill.
-This high volatility further affects the ability of the algorithm in prediction accuracy of the algorithm.
+This is particularly impactful in fast-changing or skill-evolving games, where a low initial variability setting could lead to underestimation of skill.
 We observe that Glicko's prediction performance is consistent across both datasets, showing that its performance is less impacted by changes in its hyperparameters compared to Elo and Markov Chain.
 We theorize that this is due to the large number of games played for each model in both scenarios, allowing the system to adjust the rating deviation dynamically.